scottinet/fast-deepclone/README.md

 `npm fast-deepclone`

-This module can only be used with NodeJS.
+This module can only be used with NodeJS (tested on all major versions from v4 to v8 included).

 ## How to use